gerarahul/Solar-system-app/README.md

-# CICD for php solar-system application
+# CICD for php solar-system application.